 If you have a Pensioner Concession Card issued by any Australian state or territory, you are entitled to concession fares on public transport in NSW.

-You must carry your Pensioner Concession Card when travelling on a concession fare as proof of entitlement or you may be fined.
+You must hold a valid Pensioner Concession Card at time of booking on Regional services or applying for a Gold Senior/ Pensioner Opal card.
+You must also carry your Pensioner Concession Card when you travel as proof of entitlement or you may be fined.

 Concessions are generally not available on private ferries, event shuttles buses, chartered bus services and Great Southern Rail services.